valerioleo/website/docs/examples/understanding_template.md

 ```
     receipt.verify(METHOD_NAME_ID).unwrap();
 ```
-This line verifies that a receipt corresponds to the execution of guest code whose method ID is `<FILENAME>_ID`.
+This line verifies that a receipt corresponds to the execution of guest code whose image ID is `<FILENAME>_ID`.
 It's not necessary for the prover to run this line to make a valid proof.
 Instead, this is needed by anyone who wishes to verify that they have an honest receipt.